Riftr/intelpy/README.md

 #### Install from source

-Just grab the latest Linux release source code package [here](https://github.com/Riifta/intelpy/releases/latest) and extract somewhere such as /opt/intelpy.
+Just grab the latest source code package [here](https://github.com/Riifta/intelpy/releases/latest) and extract somewhere such as /opt/intelpy or C:\intelpy

 Note: an (untested) PKGBUILD is available for Arch Linux, however Arch Linux may not satisfy the requirements itself.

 Included are the necessary files to build this application with PyInstaller to make stand-alone packages for your OS if you desire.
-The script to build these packages are the `build.sh` and `build.bat` files for Linux and Windows respectively.
+The script to build these packages are the `build.sh` and `build.bat` files for Linux and Windows respectively. `build.sh` may also work for OSX but this is untested at this time.

 #### Other OSes